biggus-developerus/growtopia.py/README.md

     - Extension to parse the items.dat and player_tribute.dat files (provides the parse function)

 ### Major Changes
 There are no major changes in this version.
 This is the initial release.

+# TODO
+- [ ] Add more documentation
+- [ ] Add some examples
+- [ ] Make an interface for creating servers
+- [ ] Make an interface for creating clients
+- [ ] Add more features to the parser